Skip to content

 3. Create a purpose for every employee:

 One of the most important aspects of an Employee Engagement Program is recognition.
 It creates constant visibility for the program, allowing a full circle of reinforcing the program from vision to recognition and back.
-Managers and employees learn from each other and, the organization discovers which behaviors are most valued by employees and customers.
+Managers and employees learn from each other, and the organization discovers which behaviors are most valued by employees and customers.

 4. Quantity v.
 Quality:

-There is an old saying, “it is not the quantity but the quality of knowledge which determines the mind’s dignity.”
+An old saying is, “It is not the quantity but the quality of knowledge which determines the mind’s dignity.”
 The employee engagement vision statement defines the direction of your organization and should invoke a sense of trust and confidence.
-It should align your employees around a common purpose, and engage their belief that how you perform your work is as important as what work you accomplish.
-Just don’t overdo it – the vision statement needs to be as long as is required for the organization to explain its vision.
+It should align your employees around a common purpose and engage their belief that how you perform your work is as important as what you accomplish.
+Just don’t overdo it – the vision statement needs to be as long as the organization needs to explain its vision.
 No more, no less.

 5. The vision should be malleable: